kevin218/Eureka/docs/source/ecf.rst

 The x-unit to use in the plot.
 This can be any unit included in astropy.units.spectral (e.g. um, nm, Hz, etc.) but cannot include wavenumber units.

+ncol
+''''
+The number of columns you want in your LaTeX formatted tables.
+Defaults to 4.

 star_Rad
 ''''''''
 The stellar radius.
 Used to compute the scale height if y_unit is transmission type and